Music in Plymouth 2019 to be held Tuesday, July 2nd!

 |8:30-9:30 PM||Minnesota Orchestra|

 |approximately 10:05 PM||Fireworks – will begin immediately following stage entertainment|

 The Hilde Performance Center Site has undergone significant improvements in the past several years.
 Due to new underground wiring and sprinkling systems, a strict policy prohibiting staking and roping off of seating areas is in effect.
-In addition, the site will be closed to the public for maintenance and event preparation on July 2.
-Residents will not be allowed to leave blankets, chairs or tarps on the ground until after 7 a.m.
+In addition, the site will be closed to the public for maintenance and event preparation July 1.
+Residents will not be allowed to leave blankets, chairs or tarps on the ground until after 7 a.m. on July 2.

 Hilde Performance Center

 3450 Plymouth Blvd